the-archives-underground/the-archives-underground/about.md

 ---

 <p class="message">
   Hey there!
-This page is included as an example.
-Feel free to customize it for your own use upon downloading.
-Carry on!
+This page (no, the entire site) is incomplete and unofficial.
+It is an experiment.
+Do you like it?
+Let me know.
+Hate it?
+Likewise.
+Ignore ethe text below...
 </p>

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).